jfogarty/mmeddle/docs/DEVELOPERS.md

 (if you have built them locally and this MD is local), or from the [OpenShift mMeddle Server][openshift-mm-api-url].

+Set the environment variable: **MMEDDLE_DOCS** to false to skip API document generation.

 ## Debugging

 Sometimes you've got no choice.

+I rely on five mechanisms for debugging beyond stack trace failures.
+ These are:

+- Add more detailed unit tests until the problem is obvious.
+This has the advantage of leaving around a useful retest in case the problem shows up again.
+I also write special one of a kind micro apps when the unit test framework is too annoying.
+Use node-inspector for debugging the server (and other node applications).
+- Examine the `./logs`.
+The server, cli, mochatests and mockServer produce logs for each mm.log.debug output.
+This is the best way to add 'write statements' to your code.
+Each day these apps start a new log file.
+- Use the CLI backtick operator to view javascript objects on the console.
+You can also use **\`mm.log.debug [obj]** to output objects directly to the cli log file.
+You need a **administrator: true,** line in your **./config/user-[alias].config** to enable use of this command.
+- Use the Firefox Firebug test environment for browser debugging.
+This is quite good with the webcli, and not bad with AngularJS apps.
+- Use node-inspector for debugging the server (and other node applications).

 ### Debugging Unit Tests